Messerschmitt P.1079: Me P.1079/2

-Me P.1079 10c
+Me P.1079/10c

 Powered by a single SR 500 pulsejet, half of which protruded from the tail end.
 The air intake was located behind the cockpit on top of the fuselage.
 This was one of the least sophisticated designs.

-Me P.1079 13b
+Me P.1079/13b

 Powered by two SR pulsejets placed on both sides of the fuselage.
 It had twin vertical tailfins.

-Me P.1079 15
+Me P.1079/15

-Asymmetric 1944 design, powered by a single pulsejet, having a broad, flat-looking fuselage with the cockpit on the right side and the pulsejet on the left.
+Asymmetric design, powered by a single pulsejet, having a broad, flat-looking fuselage with the cockpit on the right side and the pulsejet on the left.

-Me P.1079 16
+Me P.1079/16

 Another asymmetrical small plane powered by a single pulsejet.
-It was designed in June 1944.
 Except for the twin vertical tailfins and the air intake design it was similar to the Me P.1079 15 with a broad flat body having the cockpit on the right and the pulsejet on the left.

-Me P.1079 51

-This was one of the most conventional-looking designs.
-Since it was powered by a ramjet instead of a pulsejet, it had a wider and shorter fuselage.